ACF

 Rationale for the Updates

-The regulatory body has emphasized that updates are essential to maintaining safe food production practices and promoting innovation in the food sector.
-With new food trends like plant-based diets growing in popularity, regulatory flexibility is crucial to enabling food manufacturers to adapt to market demands while ensuring public safety.
+ANVISA has emphasized that regular updates are essential to maintaining safe food production practices and promoting innovation in the food sector.
+With new food trends, such as plant-based diets, growing in popularity, regulatory flexibility is crucial to help food manufacturers adapt to market demands while ensuring consumer safety.

-The updates aim to provide clarity for food manufacturers on the substances that can be used in food products, ensuring that they are safe, effective, and aligned with the best available science.
+The proposed updates aim to provide clarity for food manufacturers regarding which substances that can be used in food products, ensuring that they are safe, effective, and aligned with the best available science.
 The regulatory changes will also aid in reducing trade barriers, as the Brazilian framework will increasingly reflect international norms.

-Contributions from stakeholders are crucial for shaping the final regulatory outcome, ensuring that it meets the needs of the food industry while safeguarding public health.
+Contributions from stakeholders are crucial for shaping the final regulatory outcome, helping ensure that it meets the needs of the food industry while safeguarding public health.
 ANVISA has committed to transparency throughout the process, with all relevant documents available for public review during the consultation period.

-This marks the third regulatory update attempt by ANVISA, following previous initiatives in August 2023 and November 2024.
-For further details you can consult the regulation (in Portughese) here.
+This initiative marks the third attempt by ANVISA to update the lists of food additives and technological aids, following previous initiatives in August 2023 and November 2024.
+For further details, the full draft regulation (in Portuguese) is available here.

 We acknowledge that the above information has been compiled from ANVISA .